Math Doubts

 Definition

-A quantity that multiplies another quantity is called a factor of their product.
+An expression that denotes an unknown quantity and multiplies another expression is called a factor of their product.

 Introduction